Jade-ux/Learn_English_In_South_Africa/README.md

 **Validating markup:** My HTML was tested using the [W3C Markup Validation Service](https://validator.w3.org/).
 There were a few errors highlighted and I have fixed each one except for the following:
 - Heading warning on banner images - recommended to add header to the banner section, however, I do not want text over the banner and my next heading is one section down so I have left this as it is for now.

+There were a few interesting bugs:
+- Enquire page: on the form there was an error on the select input field - if required you need either a size attribute greater than 1.
+Adding a size attribute broke the design as it was no longer a drop-down.
+I have therefore removed the 'required' attribute and will look for a solution in future releases.
+- Also on the form there was an error on the label for the checkboxes group.
+Therefore I have added a legend instead of a label for the fieldset of checkboxes.
+- There is a warning on the date field as this is not supported in all browsers.
+However, I have chosen to leave it in and have conducted my own testing in Firefox, Chrome and Safari.
+In all of these the date option works as expected.

-//In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
+**Still to complete**//In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 //Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.